hhkit/hhkit.github.io/content/now/index.md

 ### spike: 2030

 Over the years, the software engineering curriculum has accrued plenty of cruft, and it waterboards students with a deluge of techniques both current and ancient that ends up vastly irrelevant to real-world work and drastically underequips students for their future roles in industry.
-I hope to drastically simplify the scope of SWE101, and the thesis is as follows:
+I hope to simplify the scope of SWE101, reorganizing it under a singular [lens](https://schellgames.com/art-of-game-design):

 > Software engineering is not a coding problem, it is a people problem.